aashishsec/subBruter/README.md

 usage: SubBrute.py [-h] -d list -w list [-o output] [-t THREADS]

-subBruteForcer is a tool designed to efficiently probe for alive subdomains from a provided wordlist list.
+subBruteForcer is a tool designed to efficiently probe for alive subdomains from a provided wordlist.

 options:
   -h, --help            show this help message and exit.